Rockefeller Center: Construction

 The RKO Building was the first structure to be completed, in September 1932, followed by the Music Hall in December 1932 and the British Empire Building in April 1933.
 The RCA Building's opening was delayed from May 1 to mid-May because of a controversy over Man at the Crossroads, a painting in the building's lobby, which was later covered up and removed.
 A new street through the complex, Rockefeller Plaza, was constructed in stages between 1933 and 1937.
 The complex's famed Christmas tree in the center of the plaza was erected for the first time in December 1933, and the complex's Prometheus statue was constructed in May 1934.
 By July 1934, the complex had leased 80% of the available space in the six buildings that were already opened.

 The iconic photograph Lunch atop a Skyscraper depicts workers resting for a meal during the construction of 30 Rockefeller Plaza.

 Work on two more internationally themed retail buildings and a larger, 38-story, 512 ft "International Building", started in September 1934.
 One of the two small buildings was already rented to Italian interests.
 The final small building would have been rented by Germany, but Rockefeller ruled this out in 1934 after noticing National Socialist extremism from the country's government.
 The empty office site was downsized and became the "International Building North", rented by various international tenants.
 In April 1935, developers opened the International Building and its wings.

 The underground pedestrian mall and ramp system between 48th and 51st streets was finished in early May.
 In 1936, an ice skating rink replaced the unprofitable retail space on the lower plaza, below ground level.

 The 36-story Time & Life Building, (Note: The "Time-Life Building" appellation would later apply to 1271 Avenue of the Americas, also located in the Rockefeller Center, which opened in 1959.
 Afterward, the original Time & Life Building became known as 1 Rockefeller Plaza.) named for anchor tenant Time Inc., was completed in November 1936, replacing an empty plot on the southern block that had been used for vehicle parking.
 Eleven buildings had been completed by 1937 at a total cost of over $100 million.
-A building for Associated Press on the northern block's empty lot, which had been reserved for the Metropolitan Opera house, was topped out by June 1938 and occupied by December of that year.
+A building for Associated Press on the northern block's empty lot, was topped out by June 1938 and occupied by December of that year.
 The presence of Associated Press and Time Inc. expanded Rockefeller Center's scope from strictly a radio-communications complex to a hub of both radio and print media.
 The Guild, a newsreel theater, opened in 1938 along the curve of the truck ramp below the Associated Press Building.
 After Nelson Rockefeller became president of Rockefeller Center in 1938, he fired John Todd as the complex's manager and appointed Hugh Robertson in his place.
 The Rockefeller family started occupying the 56th floor of the RCA Building, though the offices would later expand to the 54th and 55th floors as well.